cloudflare/cloudflare-docs/content/workers/learning/metrics-and-analytics.md

 # Metrics and analytics

 There are two graphical sources of information about your Workers traffic at a given time: Workers Metrics and zone-based Workers analytics.
 Workers metrics can help you diagnose issues and understand your Workers workloads by showing performance and usage of your Workers.
-If your Worker runs on a route on a zone, or on a few zones, go to **Workers** in your zone's Cloudflare dashboard to understand on a per-zone basis how much traffic your Worker is handling, and how many requests your site is getting.
+If your Worker runs on a route on a zone, or on a few zones, go to **Workers & Pages** and select your Worker in your zone's Cloudflare dashboard to understand on a per-zone basis how much traffic your Worker is handling, and how many requests your site is getting.

 ---